exasol/transformers-extension/doc/developer_guide/developer_guide.md

 these tasks and UDF script usage details in the [User Guide](../user_guide/invoke_models.md).
 This section shows you step by step how to add a new NLP task to this library.

+** Note: ** After you finish adding you UDF, please run the "write_create_script" function to generate an updated version of the create_script.

 ### 1. Add a UDF Template
 The new task's UDF template should be added to the `exasol_transformers_extension/resources/templates/` directory.
 Please pay attention that the UDF script is uses _"SET UDF"_  and the inputs